 Discuss your career path since graduating from ERAU.

-What advice do you have for students graduating?
+What advice do you have for others who are searching for employment?

 - Network: If you are searching for a position, you will significantly increase your chances if you network with industry professionals.
 I once flew to Florida on my own dime for a career event on Daytona Beach Campus, so don’t be afraid to go outside and think outside the box.
 Leverage platforms like LinkedIn and connect with industry professionals, doesn’t matter who they are (engineer or a Vice President).
 Network with people who are alumni and you might have a better response rate.
 If you don’t try, you will never know.
 My first job after graduating was purely a result of networking – I wanted to work at Edwards AFB, and I networked with them for almost 2 years.
 There will be times when you won’t hear back from them, but keep trying, because it only takes one.